treytipton4/fuzzybunnies/README.md

 # fuzzybunnies

 Creating an R Package as a group
-Can you see this?

-Trey Tipton
+Trey Tipton, Trevor VanVeldhuisen, and Brent Gin